 The images shown here steem from a duplicat made by Roger Maier in the same year.

-The "almost confused pillow cube" (see the third image) was the predecessor of this puzzle and the first time for the inventor to demonstrate on of the used truncating techniques.
+The "almost confused pillow cube" (see image 3) was the predecessor of this puzzle and the first time for the inventor to demonstrate one of the used truncating techniques.